retrosight/rest/documentation-template.md

 `curl -v http://example.com/?storeIdentifier=abc`

 ####Response
-Ensure the headers are kept separate as a code block from the entity document for ease of reading.
+Ensure the headers are kept separate as a code block from the payload for ease of reading.

 ```
 HTTP/1.1 200 OK